ibm-cloud-docs/watson-assistant/call-extension.md

     Response properties
     :   The values of all properties included in the response from the external API.
 These are the values that are mapped to action variables after the call to the extension completes.

+    In the **Request parameters** and **Response properties** tables, long property names might be truncated to show only the last part of the JSON path.
+To see the complete path and property name, hover the mouse pointer over the property name in the table.
+    {: tip}

 1. Click the **Advanced** tab in the extension inspector if you want to see the raw request and response data:
     - The request is shown as a cURL command, which you can run at a command prompt or import into a tool such as [Postman](https://www.postman.com/){: external}.
 (For security reasons, the content of any `Authorization` header is not included.)